When I went to bed on Nov. 8, I knew life would be different in the morning.

 Prefer to stay away from controversial issues altogether?
 You can still help.

-Something as simple as (I’m not kidding; it’s a fun one!) can change a reader’s relationship with money, which has a major impact on how they make political and social decisions.
+Something as simple as this fun post I wrote on paying down debt (I’m not kidding; it’s a fun one!) can change a reader’s relationship with money, which has a major impact on how they make political and social decisions.

 3. Pitch feature stories to magazines and newspapers